Configuring BullMQ Concurrency Limits for High Throughput

 Over-provisioning wastes cloud compute.
 Under-provisioning increases latency.
 Match concurrency to actual throughput requirements using historical job completion rates.

-High concurrency accelerates job completion.
-It reduces Redis memory fragmentation by clearing completed jobs faster.
+High concurrency accelerates job completion and clears the queue faster, which reduces Redis memory pressure from accumulated job metadata.
 Lower memory pressure allows cheaper Redis tiers.

 Graceful Shutdown Implementation: